 Lucy: Yeah, definitely not for you.

-Sleeping Dogs did something similar with Cantonese, but since it was set in Hong Kong it made sense for the characters to also know English.
+Sleeping Dogs was similar to AC, using English for the majority of dialogue, but using choice words in Cantonese to highlight the setting (Hong Kong).
 The one constant use of Cantonese Sleeping Dogs had was for swearing.
 This is reminiscent of what scholar Lelia Mellini wrote about using foreign words in writing; “Swearing and insulting [in foreign languages]…is an art form and should be exercised [within writing].” (n.d. link to full essay).

 Moving away from Western-developed games, it is interesting how Japanese developers use language in their games.
 One game that does languages wrong is Virtua Fighter 5.
 All the Asian characters are relegated to speaking Japanese while all the other fighters speak English without even a hint of an accent, such as Lion (French), Wolf (Canadian), El Blaze (Mexican Spanish), or Brad (Italian).
 Maybe it is a culture thing, but it would be interesting to know whether Asian players get annoyed at a Chinese character speaking Japanese.
 There is also the fact that Virtua Fighter has no story mode, so getting several voice actors for different languages might be more than Sega wants to do for the game.
 The redeeming value is that some of the quotes are astronomically terrible and endlessly hilarious, especially Lion.